freon4dsl/Freon-documentation/docu-content/030_Examples/050_Website_Integration/010_Getting_Language_Information/+page.md

 `LanguageEnvironment.getInstance()` must therefore precede a call to `FreLanguage.getInstance()`.
 Both classes follow the Singleton pattern and are initialized through `getInstance`.

-Commented out, because we do not yet have an element in our web application to show error messages, is the way to handle messages from the Freon editor.
+Commented out, because we do not yet have an element in our web app to show error messages, is the way to handle messages from the Freon editor.
 Assign a function to the editor's `setUserMessage` property, which handles the messages.
 Its signature is `setUserMessage(message: string, severity?: FreErrorSeverity): void`.